tchesnutt/halite3/README.md

 *v6*
 * Added blur function to computation of value
-* Added cell distance from origin function to computation of value
+* Added cell distance from drop-off function to computation of value
 * Fixed major bug with gather_move function

 *v4*